Search 1,000+ pages, voyages, ports, guides, and comparisons.

 Suite Decision · Explora Journeys

-Explora's own site lists each category on its own page — eleven on Explora I, sixteen by Explora III.
+Fourteen sub-categories across four tiers, and most buyers pick the wrong one.
+Explora's own site lists each category on its own page.
+Eleven on Explora I, sixteen by Explora III.
 There is no comparison view.
 The square footage is in metres.
 Pricing requires an advisor login.
-Here is the same information on one page, in feet, in US dollars, with the trade-offs that matter.
+Here is the same information on one page, in feet, with the trade-offs that matter.

 Decision rules in 90 seconds

 If you don't have time for the full breakdown, this is the answer.
+Or take the 90-second Suite Picker and I'll recommend a tier with two matching voyages.

 1. 01